wkumari/router-config-builder/README.md

 ## Quick start:

-**Note**: This should generally be run from the same directory where the templates are, as it makes tab-completion work.
+**Note**: This should generally be run from within the same directory where the templates are, as it makes tab-completion work.

 See also